sdercolin/fecipher-vit-manual-en/deckedit.md

 9. You may click on "Sort" button to make the contents in a clearer order, and then click on "Top" button to move your 1C main character card to the top.

+10. Be sure to click on "Save" button before you close this window.

-10. We prepared 10 Starter Decks (S01-S10) for testing.
+11. We prepared 10 Starter Decks (S01-S10) for testing.